-- 1. Asynchronous: Students enrolled in asynchronous online courses do not attend class on-campus or in real-time; however, some online courses may require campus visits for exams.
+Asynchronous: Students enrolled in asynchronous online courses do not attend class oncampus or in real-time; however, some online courses may require campus visits for exams.
 Students will access content in a variety of formats and complete coursework, group interaction and discussions, assignments, quizzes, and more by assigned due dates provided in the course.
-Students should expect to have regular and substantive interaction with the course content, with each other, with the instructor, and with technology used in the course. - 2.
+Students should expect to have regular and substantive interaction with the course content, with each other, with the instructor, and with technology used in the course.

 Synchronous: Students enrolled in a synchronous online course do not attend class on-campus; however, will be required to meet online during scheduled times as communicated in the course schedule.
 Students may be required to visit campus for exams.
 Faculty can choose to offer instruction through Canvas Conferences or Microsoft Teams.
 Faculty will communicate meeting information and provide links to the scheduled sessions in the Canvas course (i.e., announcement, syllabus, or welcome page content).
-Attendance in the required online meetings will function the same way as attendance in a face-to-face course that meets in a classroom. - Hybrid (formerly Blended): Hybrid courses are taught partially online and partially in a face-to-face classroom setting.
+Attendance in the required online meetings will function the same way as attendance in a face-to-face course that meets in a classroom.

+Hybrid (formerly Blended): Hybrid courses are taught partially online and partially in a face-to-face classroom setting.
 Hybrid Courses reduce the amount of time spent in class on campus by moving lectures, course work, and other activities online.
-JJC hybrid courses deliver up to 74% of course instruction online with the remainder occurring face-to-face.
 The academic learning outcomes of online courses are the same as face-to-face courses.